Come experience some of the best cross country ski trails in BC.

 The Mount Macpherson trail system is home to 26 kilometers of trails – groomed for both classic and skate, including 6km of lit trails for night skiing.
 The trailhead is 7km south of Revelstoke on Hwy 23.

-Easy: The Revelstoke Nordic Skiing Club can trace its roots back to 1891.
+The Revelstoke Nordic Skiing Club can trace its roots back to 1891.
 Today, the club is a registered non-profit organization.
 Almost all of the services provided by the club are accomplished by the hundreds of volunteer hours of its members.
 There is a day fee to use these trails.
 Take a morning group or private lesson with the in-house Nordic coach to hone your skills and learn new techniques.
-Contact email@example.com to book.
+Contact firstname.lastname@example.org to book.
 Rentals are available at the Nordic lodge, and offered at various local Nordic retailers downtown.

-Intermediate: Grab your pup and head for a quick lap around our popular dog loop (approximately 5k total).
+Grab your pup and head for a quick lap around our popular dog loop (approximately 5k total).
 This route heads along BCIT and Roadway Ramble.
 Although this is considered an off-leash area, dogs be under control at all times and owners must pick up after their pet!
 Put your dog back in your vehicle, and try out the perimeter loop: clockwise beginning with Mickey’s Loop, Main Loop, Loggers Lane, and Hydro Way, making your way back via Beaver Lake, Easy Al’s, and Roadway Ramble.

-Difficult: Show up after dark and ski six kilometers of newly lit trails.
+For a more challenging ski, show up after dark and ski six kilometers of newly lit trails.
 If that’s not enough action, put a headlamp and picnic dinner in your backpack and head up to the Ole Sandberg cabin, via the main loop.
 If a serious workout is what you’re craving, add “Hydro Hill” into the mix.
 Looking for some healthy competition?
 The Revelstoke Nordic Ski Club presents Headlamp Heroes, a Wednesday night race series.
 Check the Revelstoke Nordic website for race dates.

 For the full map of trails, download the Revelstoke Cross Country Skiing Map.